Yves Mamou, at https://www.gatestoneinstitute.org/11109/france-islamists-facebook … where the title is “France: Facebook Islamists Hunt in Packs”

 Sajeeva Samaranayake presents his considered thoughts on the discussions associated with Geedreck Usvatte-Aratchi’s National Trust talk on “Sinhala Attitudes to Knowledge” – which appeared in the Island as well as Thuppahi in August 2017.
 Emphasis in blue is that of The Editor, Thuppahi; but the black highlights are the author’s.

 In the following note I am setting out the findings of Dr. Usvatte Arachchi, my comments thereon and some questions that arise.
 This is to help move this discussion forward as it appears to be a very critical inquiry into our collective capacity as a Sinhalese speech community.

-Filed under cultural transmission, education, ethnicity, heritage, historical interpretation, Indian traditions, landscape wondrous, language policies, life stories, modernity & modernization, patriotism, politIcal discourse, religiosity, self-reflexivity, sri lankan society, unusual people, world events & processes
+Filed under British colonialism, Buddhism, centre-periphery relations, cultural transmission, economic processes, education, evolution of languages(s), governance, heritage, historical interpretation, Indian traditions, island economy, language policies, life stories, literary achievements, politIcal discourse, religiosity, self-reflexivity, sri lankan society, world events & processes

 The Newsletter of the International Institute of Asian Studies at Leiden reveals the interests of two recent Fellows at IIAS who have been delving into Sri Lankan issues in recent times.
 Herewith some summaries

 “My research in social anthropology, which focuses on individuals and their relations with their social milieu, and in particular with state authorities, aims to grasp how certain critical times, such as civil war, exile, and illness, become moments of construction of subjectivity and memory.”
 Continue reading